alegomez1/MDLive-Project/README.md

 ![](IDSearchGif.gif)
 <br>
-Demo of the frontend interface
+Demo of the frontend interface -  https://mdlive-project.herokuapp.com

 ## About <a name="about"></a>

-This project was done as part of MDLive’s QA Challenge.
-My solution was to use a Node.js Express server that would be the endpoint for all queries.
-I made an optional frontend search interface with pagination using React.js.
-The frontend was created so there would be a visual aspect to the project, with the option of viewing the JSON data.

-The endpoints for the server are meant to return JSON data depending on the parameters passed to it, and what queries they contain.
-For example, if a user wants to see all available data items, they can navigate to /apps.
-If more specificity is needed, parameters can be passed in the URL.
-These parameters were sorted in the following manner:
+### Process

+1. Create a backend server using Express and Node.js.
+This would be the endpoint for all queries.
+2. Provided seed data in the form of a list.json file.
+3. Added the necesessary /apps? routes to the server, and added manual pagination.
+4. Queries were sorted in the following manner:

    - Check to see if rangeBy is set to id or name
-- Run if statements to check for cases when certain queries are undefined or greater than the permitted values
+   - Run if statements to check for edge cases when certain queries are undefined or greater than the permitted values
-- Run a switch statement, with the cases being id or name
+   - Run a switch statement, whose paramater was the rangeBy value
-- Narrow the items being searched for by start and end values
+   - Narrow the items being searched for by their start and end values
    - Add those items to a new array which is displayed in JSON format

-There’s added logic to see if a max items query is passed, as well as whether the user wants the info in ascending or descending order.
+   - If the order was set to ascending(asc) the array was returned normally, otherwise it was returned reversed for
+     descending(desc) order

+5. Create a frontend interface using [React.js](https://reactjs.org/) to showcase clientside pagination.
+6. Deploy to Heroku once both frontend and backend were properly integrated.
+7. Create automatic testing using [Mocha](https://mochajs.org/) and [Chai](https://www.chaijs.com/) to test endpoints for the app, as well as different queries being passed through

-For more details on the code and logic used, please refer to the comments and documentation inside of the code.
+#### For more details on the code and logic used, please refer to the comments and documentation inside of the code.*

 ## Setup <a name="setup"></a>